wjholden/Advent-of-Code-2017/README.md

 * I really like these puzzles like days 10 and 14 that build on each other.
 I abstracted my Knot Hash code into a small library with its own tests.
 * You can do "table-driven testing" in Rust, but I'm not sure that I love it.
+* Values passed to `unwrap_or` are eagerly evaluated.
+This means that if there is a side-effect from whatever you have in `unwrap_or`, you will have that effect.